uptonking/note4yaoo/lib-db-app-community-event-oplog.md

   - 👉🏻 That means that data structures that rely on append-only operations can continue to scale to take advantage of bigger disks,
   - but **data structures that rely on disk seeks (eg. B-trees) have hit a bottleneck**.
   - Also, as number of cores continues to increase, playback & processing from a sequential log can often be parallelized, but updating your on-disk indexes blocks on I/O.
+- what will replace this once enterprise SSDs start replacing spinning disks?
+  - SSDs have even more unique access patterns - they give you (relatively) fast seek times, there's no particular penalty for random-access vs. sequential usage, but you really want to avoid writes, both to preserve the lifetime of the drive and because mixing reads & writes with a SSD lowers performance.
+  - I don't see SSDs replacing mechanical disks.
+Rather, they're being used for different functions.
+Disks are becoming a data warehouse; they're the new tape(磁带)
+  - Operational serving is moving toward SSDs and RAM, with a periodic processing step that pulls data off disks and builds a pre-made shard that gets written all at once to the SSD.
+  - LSM trees are well-adapted to the data-warehousing part of this, which is why you continue to see big uptake of BigTable/Cassandra/Mongo.
+- random access has a penalty compared to sequential access. the unique characteristic would be that SSDs have more channels*banks than e.g. RAM, which has similar characteristics regarding access patterns.
+- SSDs don't have seek times at all as there is no actuator arm and read/write head to "seek" into place in order to read/write data.
+  - the fact that SSDs do not have seek times is an important distinction when discussing storage engines.
+You might want to read the following by Jay Kreps one of the authors of Kafka, Voldermort and Samza

-- there is already a lot of thought that goes into LSM trees on flash storage - check out RocksDB for example, which goes to great lengths to allow the user to deal with Read / Write amplification, a problem specific to flash storage.
+- there is already a lot of thought that goes into LSM trees on flash storage - check out RocksDB for example, which goes to great lengths to allow the user to deal with Read/Write amplification(放大或增强), a problem specific to flash storage.
+So I don't think that more SSD adoption will fundamentally change anything.

-- 👉🏻 The tradeoff from LSM tree to B-tree, very generally speaking, is more about access patterns:
+- 🆚️ The tradeoff from LSM tree to B-tree, very generally speaking, is more about access patterns:
   - LSM trees lend themselves to insert-heavy workloads because the structure is conceptually just a big array that you very quickly append stuff to the end of without checking the rest of the array.
   - That's the magic of why it's so fast for insertions - there's no overhead.
   - You just ignore the older key/values.
   - When doing a read, you read backwards from the end, reading only the newest values.
-When you fill your memory budget, you flush your array to a lower layer, removing the duplicate old values.
+  - When you fill your memory budget, you flush your array to a lower layer, removing the duplicate old values.
 - Another point is that oftentimes these data structures span storage layers (or the "cache hierarchy" as database systems people like calling it) - e.g. you could have an LSM tree that has a top layer fitting in L3, then a bunch more in memory, then the majority of it spilling over to disk.
   - Another example is the Bw-Tree, which introduces a mapping table that is a storage-agnostic lookup table that tells you wherever a record is, disk or memory or otherwise, and is smart about paging stuff in and out of memory based on hotness.

+- My layman's guess is something that combines the two. larger immutable storage using B-Tree's (or similar), and more live data using log structured stuff.
+With semi-regular promotion of data from log to b-tree and eventual clean-up of data no longer referencable in the b-tree.

 - event sourcing seems like a very powerful pattern that I haven't seen wide adoption.
 The best documentation seems to be some MS dev library notes and a discussion from M Fowler.
 - 🤔 Are there any open source implementations of a database that uses event sourcing?
 - I built https://github.com/amark/gun after I was using MongoDB to event source data.
 The key piece for me was wanting to have Firebase-like realtime sync for my event sourcing.
 - I've become a bit of a CouchDB zealot of late for this exact reason...
 Native support for incrementally updating map-reduce combined with change-feeds makes implementing event sourcing straightforward.
   - If you wanted to reimplement event sourcing in couch, it can be implemented as a versioned merge in a map-reduce view that takes a sequential ordered events (e.g. ui-event:0000025) and maps those changes into a "versioned" JSON.
-This versioned JSON changes leaf values into versioned objects like "fieldValue": { "_val": 34.00, "_ver": 25 } which I call property fields.
-This is necessary because CouchDB is a B+Tree implementation and reduce operations are sequential but not contiguous.
-The reduce phase merges all events sequentially by choosing property fields with the latest event – making it a CRDT type – and resulting in a single JSON document with the latest fields with "_ver" info for each.
-This scheme has a drawback that each event needs to have a unique serially ordered ID to work.
+  - This versioned JSON changes leaf values into versioned objects like "fieldValue": { "_val": 34.00, "_ver": 25 } which I call property fields.
+  - This is necessary because CouchDB is a B+Tree implementation and reduce operations are sequential but not contiguous.
+  - The reduce phase merges all events sequentially by choosing property fields with the latest event – making it a CRDT type – and resulting in a single JSON document with the latest fields with "_ver" info for each.
+  - This scheme has a drawback that each event needs to have a unique serially ordered ID to work.
 Not sure how time stamps would work.
 I chose the ID based scheme to allow the UI be able to know when a user interaction conflicts (a vector clock between) and let it display the conflict to the user or decide how to merge the knew state.
+  - It's not the most efficient but for most moderate sized UI's with a single state tree, it performs fine.
+- In addition to the other solutions mentioned, Apache Samza lands somewhere in that neighborhood.
 # discuss
 - ##